This project was delivered between April 2022 and March 2025.

 Vision: Working together for a pollution free future for nature, climate & people.

-The Environmental Pollution Programme (EPP) seeks to share expertise and best practice, by investing in action research to strengthen the capacity of LMICs to reduce exposure to the adverse effects of pollution.
-Reducing the impacts of pollution will help to improve human health, whilst enhancing biodiversity recovery to build greater ecosystem resilience in the face of climate change.
+The Environmental Pollution Programme (EPP) sought to share expertise and best practice, by investing in action research to strengthen the capacity of LMICs to reduce exposure to the adverse effects of pollution.
+Reducing the impacts of pollution helps to improve human health, whilst enhancing biodiversity recovery to build greater ecosystem resilience in the face of climate change.

 Infographic with summary statistics from the Reducing Pollution Through Partnership scoping year project.

-To this end, two major programmes have been developed with in-country partners in South Africa and Vietnam as part of a multi-year Environmental Pollution Programme.
+To this end, a programme was developed with in-country partners in South Africa as part of a multi-year Environmental Pollution Programme.

 Programme objectives